 - ½ teaspoon ground black pepper

 - 1 cup shredded cheddar cheese

-- Add the potatoes and onion to the bacon grease and cook while stirring for about 5 minutes or until the onions are tender.
+- Add the potatoes and onion to the bacon grease in pan and cook while stirring for about 5 minutes or until the onions are tender.

 - Sprinkle the potatoes and onions with the flour and stir to coat then cook for 2 minutes while continuing to stir.

 - After the 2 minutes, add in the milk, broth, salt, and pepper.
 Bring to a boil and reduce to a slow slimmer on medium low for 25 minutes.
 Leave uncovered and stir every few minutes to make sure the potatoes are not sticking to the pot.

 - After the 25 minutes, you can either add in the toppings and stir or dish-out individual servings with the cheddar cheese, green onions, and bacon sprinkled on top.